Home » Blog » Destinations » The 23 Most Beautiful Places in Asia

 Nine Arch Bridge in Sri Lanka

-As one of the best Asian destinations, Nine Arch Bridge is a giant viaduct bridge in Sri Lanka that formed part of a colonial-era railway.
+As one of the best Asian destinations, Nine Arch Bridge is a giant viaduct bridge in Sri Lanka that formed part of a colonial-era railway, which is best visited from Ella.

 Flanked by thick jungle and tea plantations, the bridge now looks like an ancient relic in a lush gorge, but a slow blue train passes the bridge on a daily basis.